EventStore/EduSvcs-Application-Development-Fundamentals/labs/00_Validate_Setup/instructions.md

 ## OO_validate_Setup

-Please validate that you have a working environment by switching to folder 00_Validate_Setup
+This Lab is included as a test to verify a working environment.

+A working environment consists of:

+1. A functioning environment to run the code
+2. An instance of EventStoreDB running locally in unsecured mode

 ## Overview